Our Tokyo Adventure

 Best of Sydney

 We loved Sydney.
-After sailing there for the holidays, and extending our stay a few times, it was hard to leave.
+After sailing there for the holidays, it was hard to leave.
+What started as a month long visit became a wonderful two month stay.
 I miss the city’s clean streets, happy residents, busy bars and restaurants, excellent museums, and fun festivals.
-After two months in The Harbour City, here’s what we loved the most.
-The best of Sydney ranges from cool music venues to funky neighborhoods to free art galleries and hikes.
+The best of Sydney ranges from cool music venues to funky neighborhoods to free art galleries and beautiful hikes.

 Best Anchorage: Glebe Bay

 My list of the best of Sydney wouldn’t be complete without talking about where we spent most of our time on the boat.
-In many of the cities we’ve sailed to, like Auckland and Cartagena, we’ve stayed in marinas because that was the best choice.
-Sydney is the opposite, fortunately, as it has a lot of boats and a lot of great anchorages.
-Plus, it’s easy to move around as long as you avoid the ferries.
-You can find good anchorages close to great beaches and others convenient for the fireworks.
-For us, the best bay for provisioning and sightseeing was Glebe, which has three anchorages.
+Sydney has a lot of great anchorages, and it’s easy to move around as long as you avoid the ferries.
+You can anchor somewhere for great beaches and elsewhere for the fireworks.
+For us, the most convenient bay for shops and sightseeing was Glebe, which has three anchorages.

 Continue reading “Best of Sydney”